-For rainy days, it’s always good to have a few creative kids’ crafts up your sleeve.
+For rainy days, it’s always good to have a few creative kids crafts up your sleeve.
 Making pipe cleaner animals is a great example.
 It’s simple to do and kids can have hours of fun playing with their new animal friends after.
-Try these crafts with pipe cleaners next time the British weather is being “unpredictable”!
+You can find things indoors and outdoors to make your own animal designs, or follow our instructions below to get you started with some roar-some animals!

 To make these easy pipe cleaner crafts you’ll need: